-- 16.6.2 Nothing in this chapter should be construed as to take precedence over appropriate government regulations or individual company policy. - 16.6.3 The dispatcher is responsible for providing the pilot-in-command with information necessary to conduct a flight safely and legally under appropriate State civil aviation authority regulatory requirements.
+- Nothing in this chapter should be construed as to take precedence over appropriate government regulations or individual company policy. - 16.6.3 The dispatcher is responsible for providing the pilot-in-command with information necessary to conduct a flight safely and legally under appropriate State civil aviation authority regulatory requirements.
 ICAO Annex 6 defines the requirement for an en route aircraft, but when operating under US FAR Part 121, and certain other State civil aviation rules, the dispatcher shares responsibility for exercising operational control with the pilot-in-command of the flight.
-A successful flight will always start with an intelligent, informed and conservative plan.